Please contact the Health Sciences Department at (805) 378-1433 for any questions with the nursing program or application process.

 If the application due date falls on a weekend, or a holiday, the application will be due through the online process by 11:59pm on the next business day.

-For the instructions on the online application process, please refer to the Applying Online instructions in the Forms section of this website.
+For the instructions on the online application process, please refer to the Applying Online instructions in the Forms section on the Nursing main program page

 Please make sure to include the following items as part of your online application packet: